PytholIsCool/WorldAPI-HEXED-Extended/README.md

 This build is confirmed to be safe.
 Thank you voids for your patience and I'm sorry for the trouble

+  ## Known Bug(s)
+- QMCSlider Reset Button Styling On Init Not Corrosponding With Slider Toggle and Slider Mute Button State Defaults
+- Applying a QMC-Type Control to a collapsible button group will put the control at the above all other controls by default

 # Credits
 - Cyconi